The First Week

 Novelty - everything is new to him - new household items, new people, new animals, and first time in a house.

 Invasion of personal space - disruption when resting, hugging, kissing, forcibly restraining.
 We know you want to love your new dog but give him space to avoid stressing him out.
+Think about how you would feel if complete strangers were doing the same to you.

 Changes in housing - moving to a new foster home, then a new adoptive home.